apache/incubator-edgent-website/site/docs/power-of-edgent.md

 ```

 There's also support for multi-variable aggregations - independent statistic
-aggregations for multi variables in a list of tuples.  e.g., temperatures and
+aggregations for multiple variables in a list of tuples.  e.g., temperatures and
 pressures variables in each tuple.

 If the objects in the window are a JsonObject, [JsonAnalytics]({{ site.docsurl }}/index.html?org/apache/{{ site.data.project.unix_name }}/analytics/math3/json/JsonAnalytics.html) can be handy.